German language in the United States

-Over 50 million Americans claim German ancestry, which makes them the largest single claimed ancestry group in the United States.
-Around 1.06 million people in the United States speak the German language at home.
+Over 50 million Americans claim German ancestry, which made them the largest single claimed ancestry group in the United States until 2020.
+As of 2023, 858,682 people in the United States speak the German language at home.
 It is the second most spoken language in North Dakota (1.39% of its population) and is the third most spoken language in 16 other states.

 History

 Ever since the first ethnically German families settled in the United States in Jamestown, Virginia, in 1608, the German language, dialects, and different traditions of the regions of Germany have played a role in the social identity of many German-Americans.

-By 1910, an accounted 554 newspaper issues were being printed in the standard German language throughout the United States as well as a number of schools which taught in German with class-time set aside for English learning.
+By 1910, an account of 554 newspaper issues were being printed in the standard German language throughout the United States as well as several schools that taught in German with class time set aside for English language learning.

-As a result of anti-German sentiment during WWI, the use of German declined.
+As a result of anti-German sentiment during World War I, the use of German declined.
 The daily use would recede in public view to primarily Amish, Old Order Mennonite and Hutterite communities.

 German-language Methodist Church

 Around 1800, two German-language Methodist churches were founded, the Vereinigten Brüder in Christo and the Evangelische Gemeinschaft.
 Both used Methodist hymnals in German and published German newspapers, of which one existed until 1937.
-From the middle of the 19th century English was used as a second language in the churches, but there were regions in which German was the main church language into the 20th century.
+From the middle of the 19th century, English was used as a second language in the churches, but there were regions in which German was the main church language into the 20th century.
 In 1937 both churches fused and joined the United Methodist Church in 1968.